Shandong Science ›› 2026, Vol. 39 ›› Issue (2): 50-61.doi: 10.3976/j.issn.1002-4026.2025148

-Photoreduction of Ag-loaded Cu2O polyhedra for optimizing the electrocatalytic activity of nitrate reduction to ammonia
+Photoreduction-assisted Ag-loaded Cu2O polyhedra for enhanced electrocatalytic nitrate reduction to ammonia

 Key words: electrocatalysis, nitrate reduction to ammonia, photoreduction, silver, copper oxide